Types of Bacteria Found on Money

 Some species of bacillus do not present symptoms, however some exist which produce pathogens in both people and animals alike.
 The different strains of this bacteria can cause vomiting and diarrhea withing 5-10 hours of coming into contact with a host.

-Streptococcus is responsible for a lot of serious illnesses, among those being meningitis, bacterial pneumonia, and pharyngitis, among many others.
-However, there are certain species of this bacteria that are not pathogens.
+Streptococcus is responsible for a lot of serious illnesses.
+Some examples are meningitis, bacterial pneumonia, and pharyngitis, among many others.
+However, there are certain species of this bacteria that aren’t pathogens.

-The symptoms that are caused by this contagious bacteria can be severe stomach pain, accompanied with diarrhea (which on many occasions could contain blood), it can also cause vomiting, nausea and a low-grade fever.
+The symptoms that this contagious bacteria causes can be severe stomach pain, accompanied with diarrhea (which on many occasions may contain blood).
+It can also cause vomiting, nausea and a low-grade fever.
 Symptoms present 3-4 days after infection.

 Don’t forget to wash your hands!!

-It’s impossible to avoid touching money and the bacteria they contain, but we can take precautions and wash our hands well after handling money, before eating, or before touching other parts of our body, and before holding babies.
+It’s impossible to avoid touching money and the bacteria it contains.
+But we can take precautions and wash our hands well after handling money, before eating, or before touching other parts of our body, and before holding babies.
 These simple practices can help avoid health problems.

-Coins can contain up to 2,400 bacteria, some of those similar to that found on bills; however, microorganisms that are accumulated on bills grow as they are passed from hand to hand.
-The microbes that one sick person has can get passed to everyone that touches the contagious bill.
+Coins can contain up to 2,400 bacteria, some of those similar bacteria on bills; however, bacteria found on money grows as we pass them from hand to hand.
+Therefore, the microbes that one sick person has can transfer to everyone that touches the contagious bill.

-Don’t forget that bills and coins are the best way to transfer bacteria between people worldwide; that’s why it’s recommended to not allow children to handle bills, much less coins.
+Don’t forget that bills and coins are the best way to transfer bacteria between people worldwide; because of this, we recommend to not allow children to handle bills, much less coins.
 Avoid touching your mouth, eyes, and any other parts of your body if you can help it after touching money.
-Also ensure you have clean hands all the time!
+Also, ensure you have clean hands all the time!